๐ŸŽญDramaturgy

 • Locked script serves as the definitive communication tool for the entire production team

-• Precision and clarity become paramount—ambiguity that felt generative now creates confusion
+• Precision and clarity become paramount.
+Ambiguity that felt generative in earlier drafts now creates confusion for designers, actors, and stage managers

-• Dramaturgical handoff begins; the script must speak for itself to designers, actors, and directors who weren't in the development room
+• Dramaturgical handoff begins; the script must speak for itself to collaborators who weren't in the development room

 Production: From Page to Stage